lucyyyl/restful-booker-testing/README.md

 ### Pages
 This directory houses the page files, which contain all the elements of a page that we will need to interact with.

+### Tests
+This directory houses the e2e and API directories.

+### API
+This directory houses the API test files.
+Each file is the test for one of the APIS.
+And includes at least 1 happy path and sad path test.

+### e2e
+This directory houses the e2e test files.
+Each file is for one area of behaviour of the application.